Guide last updated by Hester Swift, September 2025

 Printed sources of secondary legislation

-Secondary legislation is published in the L (Legislation) series of the Official Journal of the European Union (OJ L).
-Until 1 July 2013, the print edition of the OJ was the authentic source of secondary legislation, but from 1 July 2013 onwards the authentic source is the online edition, which is on the EUR-Lex website.
+Until 1 July 2013, the print edition of the OJ L was the authentic source of secondary legislation, but from 1 July 2013 onwards the authentic source is the online edition, on EUR-Lex.
 The printed OJ ceased publication in 2014.

 IALS holds a complete run of the printed Official Journal.
-It also has the English Special Edition, a collection of secondary legislation that was in force when the UK and Ireland joined the European Communities in 1973, translated into English.
+It also has the English Special Edition, a compilation of secondary legislation in force when the UK and Ireland joined the European Communities in 1973, translated into English.

 Online sources

 All secondary legislation is on EUR-Lex, including the original Official Journal version and consolidated versions incorporating amendments.
-However, the latest available consolidation is not always up-to-date: to check:
+However, the latest consolidation is not always up-to-date - to check:

-(still on the search results page), click on the title of the directive/regulation/decision to open its full EUR-Lex record
+on the search results page, note the date of the latest consolidation (if any), then click on the title to open the full record;

-open the Document Information tab, scroll down to the heading 'Amended by' and check whether there have been any amendments since the date of the latest consolidation
+open the Document Information tab, scroll to 'Modified by' and check for amendments since the date of the latest consolidation.

-Legislative acts are passed by the European Parliament and Council of the European Union using the ordinary legislative procedure (formerly 'codecision procedure') and special legislative procedures.
+Legislative acts are passed by the European Parliament and Council of the European Union, using the ordinary legislative procedure or special legislative procedures.

-Delegated acts follow different procedures: see Commission FAQ on delegated legislation.
-For more information, see Paul Craig and Gráinne de Búrca, EU Law: Text, Cases, and Materials (6th edition, OUP 2015), chapter 5.
+Delegated acts follow different procedures: see Commission FAQs on delegated legislation.
+For more information, see Paul Craig and Gráinne de Búrca, EU Law: Text, Cases, and Materials (8th edn, OUP 2024), chapter 5.

 Tracking the progress of legislation

-Directives are an indirect form of legislation: each member state has to implement - or 'transpose' - them in its own law.
-The UK normally uses statutory instruments for transposition of directives, although occasionally an act of Parliament is required.
+Directives are an indirect form of legislation: each member state has to transpose them in its own law.
+This used to be called 'implementation'.
+Before Brexit, the UK usually transposed directives by means of statutory instruments, although occasionally an act of Parliament was required.

-The original (OJ) text of each directive on EUR-Lex and Westlaw UK has details of transposing legislation for every member state attached to it: on EUR-Lex, see 'National Transposition' tab; on Westlaw, see 'National measures'.
-Lexis covers transposition in England and Wales only: see Halsbury's EU Legislation Implementator.
+The original (OJ) text of each directive on EUR-Lex and Westlaw UK comes with details of transposing legislation for every member state: on EUR-Lex, see 'National Transposition'; on Westlaw, see 'Document details' -'National measures'.
+Lexis covers transposition for England and Wales only in Halsbury's EU Legislation Implementator.

-All EU cases are available on Curia, the website of the Court of Justice of the European Union and on EUR-Lex.
-They are also on subscription databases and in various commercially published print series.
-Further details of these sources are given below.
+All EU cases are available on Curia, the website of the Court of Justice of the European Union, and on EUR-Lex, the EU's main law site.
+They are also on subscription databases and in various commercially-published law reports.

 The EU courts